hashgraph/hedera-sdk-java/README.md

 Examples no longer create unnecessary accounts or transfer unnecessary large amounts of tinybar to newly created accounts.
 Likewise, the gas specified for running the smart contract examples are the bare minimum required.

+- Extra smart contract examples (HelloWorld, Simple Storage and Token)
+- Documentation with smart contract examples (.sol source, compilation information, ABI)

+### ExampleUtilities.readFile

+This loads a file from the file system.
+It incorporates a number of fixes from the previous version which could in some instances miss the last byte of a file content.

+### ExampleUtilities.checkBinFile

+This method checks the contents of a supplied byte array for non Hex characters.
+It will raise an error if the byte array contains characters other than 0-9, a-f and A-F. This is a useful check to perform prior to loading a compiled solidity file to ensure it doesn't contain unaccepted characters such as Line Feeds, Carriage Returns and others which are sometimes introduced by text editors upon saving.

+This loads a file from the file system.
+It incorporates a number of fixes from the previous version which could in some instances miss the last byte of a file content.

 ### Logging framework

 SLF4J has been switched for Logback to help compatibility with Swing projects amongst others